 - If you haven’t used it in a full year get rid of it.

-- Continue until you have made it through everything in your pantry.
+- Continue until you’ve made it through everything in your pantry.

 Step Two: Planning to Create Your Organized Pantry

-Now that you can see all that you have you are ready to PLAN your organization.
+Now that you can see all that you have, you are ready to PLAN out your organized pantry.

 - First, decide if all the categories belong in this area based on space available and daily use.